Buying a House With a Deed of Covenant

 Stopping renovations and alterations

 One of the main reasons that covenants first came about was to prevent buildings and land from being built upon or altered in the future.
-So, if you want to renovate your house, you may need to seek permission to do so first.
+So, if you want to renovate your house, you may need to seek permission first.
 Covenants of this nature are common amongst listed homes.
 You may also find that covenants can stop buildings from being converted to flats.

 Additional fees

-Housing developers are increasingly putting restrictive covenants into their deeds.
-Sometimes, they can be as innocuous as not putting up satellite dishes on the outside of properties to help maintain the look and feel of a new development.
-However, sometimes, developers insert covenants resulting in owners having to pay a fee for various reasons.
-For example, if you want to extend your home, you may have to pay to do so.
+Housing developers are increasingly incorporating restrictive covenants into their deeds.
+Sometimes, these covenants can be as innocuous as not putting up satellite dishes outside of properties to help maintain the look and feel of a new development.

 Preventing business